opencog/opencog/opencog/nlp/learn/run/README.md

 * `mst-submit-??.sh`: language-specific MST processing scripts.
   These pull text files, one by one, from the data directory, and submit them for MST processing.
-Pick one, and run it manually the 'process' byobu window.
+Pick one, and run it manually the 'submit' byobu window.
 Be sure to have performed the mutual information step first.
 Be sure to make a copy of your database.
   Be sure to open the database, first.